Here's How Much You Would Have Made Owning Newmont Stock In The Last 10 Years - Newmont (NYSE:NEM)

-Newmont NEM has outperformed the market over the past 10 years by 4.9% on an annualized basis producing an average annual return of 18.37%.
-Currently, Newmont has a market capitalization of $93.82 billion.
+Newmont (NYSE: NEM) has outperformed the market over the past 10 years by 3.68% on an annualized basis producing an average annual return of 16.54%.
+Currently, Newmont has a market capitalization of $93.16 billion.

 Newmont's Performance Over Last 10 Years